-There will be induction loops for D/deaf customers at the access check in, box office and at the Main Stage Viewing Platform.
+There will be induction loops located at the access check in gate and at the Viewing Platform.

 If you need to bring medication with you, please bring a doctor’s note or a prescription for it if it is not easily recognisable.
+We have temperature controlled storage for medicine.
+Please advise us in advance if you require this.
 Please contact the access team should you need more advice or guidance.
-We will be able to store medicine in our fridge at the check in cabin.

-Smoke machines, strobe lights, fireworks and other effects will be in use at this event.
+Smoke machines, strobe lights, fireworks and other effects may be in use at this event.
 Anyone affected by these should bear this in mind.

 SECURITY AND SAFETY

 Crowd Management Personnel are clearly identifiable by their numbered tabards.
 They are all issued with a staff handbook so should be able to answer most questions.
-They are briefed on all aspects of the event and can assist and give information.
+They are briefed on all aspects of the event and are able to assist and give information.

 In the instance of a site evacuation please ensure that your PA is aware that they are your main point of assistance in an emergency evacuation.
 Crowd management personnel located near the viewing platform will assist in moving everybody to a place of safety.

-If you have a temporary impairment at the time of the event we advise the following:
+If you have a temporary impairment at the time of the festival we advise the following: